Novan01/web-rpg/README.md

 # Getting Started with Create React App

-This project was created using React.js and MongoDB
+This project was created using React.js and MongoDB by Patrick Anderson and Jonah Getz

 # Goal